-Ronan O'Caoimh, Chief Executive Officer, co-founded Trinity Biotech in June 1992 and acted as Chief Financial Officer until March 1994 when he became Chief Executive Officer.
+Ronan O'Caoimh, Director & Founder, co-founded Trinity Biotech in June 1992 and acted as Chief Financial Officer until March 1994 when he became Chief Executive Officer.
 He was also elected Chairman in May 1995.
-In November 2007, it was decided to separate the role of Chief Executive Officer and Chairman and Mr O'Caoimh assumed the role of Executive Chairman.
-In October 2008, following the resignation of the Chief Executive Officer, Mr O'Caoimh resumed the role of Chief Executive Officer and Chairman.
+On May 3, 2022, Mr. O'Caoimh stepped down as Chairman and was replaced as Chairman by Seon Kyu Jeon.
+On October 3, 2022, Mr O'Caoimh stepped down as Chief Executive Officer.
 Prior to joining Trinity Biotech, Mr O'Caoimh was Managing Director of Noctech Limited, an Irish diagnostics company.
 Mr O'Caoimh was Finance Director of Noctech Limited from 1988 until January 1991 when he became Managing Director.
 Mr O'Caoimh holds a Bachelor of Commerce degree from University College Dublin.
 On March 30, 2011, the service agreement with Ronan O'Caoimh as Chief Executive Officer was terminated and replaced by a management agreement with Darnick Company.
 This arrangement ceased with effect from December 31, 2018 with Ronan O'Caoimh returning as an employee of the company.

-Jim Walsh, PhD, Executive Director, initially joined Trinity Biotech in October 1995 as Chief Operations Officer.
-Dr Walsh resigned from the role of Chief Operations Officer in 2007 to become a Non- Executive Director of the Company.
-In October, 2010 Dr Walsh rejoined the company as Chief Scientific Officer.
-Dr Walsh transferred from this position in 2015 and focuses on Business Development activities.
+Jim Walsh, PhD, Executive Director of Business Development, initially joined Trinity Biotech in October 1995 as Chief Operations Officer.
+Dr Walsh resigned from the role of Chief Operations Officer in 2007 to become a Director of the Company.
+In October 2010, Dr Walsh rejoined the company as Chief Scientific Officer.
+Dr Walsh transferred from this position in 2015 and now provides strategic advice and technical diligence support, on a part time basis, with regards to the Company's business development activities.
 Prior to joining Trinity Biotech, Dr Walsh was Managing Director of Cambridge Diagnostics Ireland Limited ("CDIL").
 He was employed with CDIL since 1987.
 Before joining CDIL he worked with Fleming GmbH as Research & Development Manager.
+Dr. Walsh is a director of a number of private Irish companies in the biotechnology and diagnostics sector, including EPONA Biotech since 2016, AllWorth Diagnostics since 2019 and AbacusLabs since 2020.
 Dr Walsh holds a PhD degree in Chemistry from University College Galway.